8fold/site-joshbruce.com/content/private/essays-and-editorials/the-self/content.md

 Some of us are unaware and unintentional in our character.
 Many of the exercises I use and have developed are designed to increase awareness to manifest intent.

 The Motivators Exercise, for example, is a values-oriented exercise.
 The 5 Ps Exercise focuses on identifying principles and practices.
 Tools come into play when we explore how you accomplish things or how your values, principles, and practices are made manifest; the Motivators and 5 Ps exercises are tools I use to help others practice awareness and intent, which I value.

+Character is something we all have; like a diet or [budget](/finances/budgeting/).
+Intentionally defying and capturing it can you find your way in dark spaces; a North Star or flashlight for who you are and want to be.

+When I feel like I’m losing myself or otherwise experiencing an identity crisis, I can always go back to my [character sheet](/about/) and see who I said I was when I wasn’t in crisis or panic.
+With that said crisis and panic mode often reveals our true character or at least aspects of our character we maybe weren’t aware of before.